MatejGolian/accessibilityOverlay/README.md

 ## What You'll Need
 1. AutoHotkey version 2
 2. The NVDA screen reader or Microsoft SAPI voices installed on your system
-3. In case you want to use NVDA for speech output, you'll need a copy of the nvdaControllerClient DLL depending on which build of AutoHotkey you want to use.
+3. In case you want to use NVDA for speech output, you'll need a copy of the nvdaControllerClient DLL depending on the build of AutoHotkey you want to use.
    * nvdaControllerClient32.dll for the 32-bit version of AutoHotkey
    * nvdaControllerClient64.dll  for the 64-bit version of AutoHotkey
    * Both files can be downloaded at the following location: http://www.nvda-project.org/nvdaControllerClient/nvdaControllerClient_20100219.7z